Recommendations for using AU and VST plug-ins on Mac

 Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/VST/ (VST)

 - 32-bit plug-ins will not show up in the 64-bit version of Live, and vice versa.
 This is the most common reason that an installed plug-in will not show up in Live.
 This usually only affects older versions of plug-ins as most modern updated plug-ins install in both 32 and 64-bit compatibility mode.
-Conversely, some modern plug-ins are only available in 64-bit mode (like Kontakt 5).
+Conversely, more and more plug-ins are now only available in 64-bit mode (like Kontakt 5).

 - VST 3 is not supported on Live - only VST 2.
 However there may be an AU version of the plug-in available instead.